Bmohsen/frida/docs/PROJECT_FRIDA_CONFIDENTIAL.md

 - **Asynchronous Traversal**: Utilizes `tokio` and asynchronous recursion to walk directory trees with minimal performance impact.
 - **Comprehensive Mapping**: Builds a complete tree structure of the filesystem, capturing all accessible files and directories.
-- **JSON Output**: Serializes the filesystem tree into a JSON file for structured analysis and exfiltration.
+- **JSON Lines Output**: Serializes the filesystem tree into JSON Lines files, where each line is a separate JSON object representing a file or directory.
+- **Output Splitting**: To manage large crawls, the output is automatically split into multiple files once a configurable number of entries is reached.
+This prevents individual files from becoming too large and simplifies data processing.
 - **Low Footprint**: Designed to operate with low CPU and I/O overhead to avoid detection.

 ### 8. Screen Capture